MeltingBot/quantumqitten/content/_index.en.md

 ### 🌈 Join the Quantum Adventure

 Are you passionate about IT, quantum physics, and cats?
 We're hiring!
-Check out our [job offerscareers) and prepare to exist professionally in multiple states simultaneously.
+Check out our [job offers](careers) and prepare to exist professionally in multiple states simultaneously.

 ---